yamachan/jgss-hack/memo/201606-enhance-options.md

 That's all.
 Now, you can use select type option menu item like "Language" in your game.

 Of course, if you will add "Language" item into your game option, you should add translated text values into your game.
-This is another try to enhance the game, so I will write another memo.
+This is another try to enhance the game, so I will write another memo. soon.